2:25-cv-00965

 Key Claims at a Glance

-- The complaint asserts infringement of at least independent claim 1 (Compl. ¶42, 45).
+- The complaint asserts at least independent Claim 1.
+(Compl. ¶45).

-- The device messaging agents are configured to exchange Internet data messages with the server via a secure data link.
+- The device messaging agents are configured to establish a secure Internet data connection to the network message server.

-- The network message server is configured to receive requests from multiple application servers, each request indicating a message for a specific application on a specific device.
+- The network message server is configured to receive application data from a plurality of network application servers, each request indicating a target mobile device and application.

-- The server generates corresponding Internet data messages and transmits them over the secure link for the device messaging agent to deliver to the correct application.
+- The network message server generates and transmits secure Internet data messages to the device messaging agent on the indicated device.

 - The complaint does not explicitly reserve the right to assert dependent claims.